This workshop has 10 remaining seat(s).

 This is a 6 week online class, once a week on Monday afternoons from 1:00pm to 3:30pm.
-Plus a 15-30 minute Zoom Meeting orientation session; date and time to be determined (session is obligatory if you are not familiar with Zoom, and highly recommended even if you are).
+Plus a 15-30 minute Zoom Meeting orientation session on Friday, October 16 at 2:00 pm (session is obligatory if you are not familiar with Zoom, and highly recommended even if you are).

 Please note that there is no class on Monday, November 16.